Staff of 2022

 I have the great privilege of leading learning here at Kaikōura Primary School.
 I am passionate about ensuring high expectations for all our learners and maintaining our caring and inclusive school culture, where everyone belongs.
 On a personal note, I live on a dairy farm with my husband and our five children and I really enjoy helping out on the farm in my spare time.

-My family and I moved to beautiful Kaikōura 17 years ago.
+My family and I moved to beautiful Kaikōura 18 years ago.
 I have worked for Kaikōura Primary School for nearly 14 years.
 Our family has a strong association with KPS – both our children attended and my husband was board chair for 5 years.
 I feel very privileged to work at KPS, where everyone is valued and included.
 When I’m not at school I like reading, gardening, the outdoors, and spending time with our adult children and new grandbaby.

-I am the Harakeke teacher for Kaikōura Primary School where I teach New entrants and Year 1 children.
-I enjoy art and craft activities so you can guarantee there’s always something creative going on in my classroom.
+I am one of the Pohutukawa teachers for Kaikōura Primary School where I teach Year 2 children.
+I enjoy art and craft activities so you can guarantee there’s always something creative going on in our classroom.
 I love the friendly atmosphere of Kaikōura Primary and the strong sense of community within the school – in fact, I absolutely love my job!
-Outside of school, I like to go cycling and tramping, and I also have a passion for animals, birds and the natural world.
+Outside of school, I like to go cycling and tramping, and I also have a passion for animals, birds, and the natural world.

 Kia ora koutou!